filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ```

 ### StateSectorPreCommitInfo
-StateSectorPreCommitInfo returns the PreCommit info for the specified miner's sector
+StateSectorPreCommitInfo returns the PreCommit info for the specified miner's sector.
+Returns nil and no error if the sector isn't precommitted.

+Note that the sector number may be allocated while PreCommitInfo is nil.
+This means that either allocated sector
+numbers were compacted, and the sector number was marked as allocated in order to reduce size of the allocated
+sectors bitfield, or that the sector was precommitted, but the precommit has expired.

 Perms: read